Friday, September 24, 2010

 Continuing our 10-minutes-at-a time breakdown of St. Elmo’s Fire, we realize our last post was a bit long in the wind.
 Here’s a short and sweeter one:

 This is one of the first scenes where the filmmakers’ sense of unreality about how college kids – even G-town kids – live six months out of college begins to push the film into the realms of farce.
 I, for one, bought it hook line and sinker: Oh yes.
 THAT’S how I’ll be living… Imagine my chagrin.
 It was the chagrin shared by, of all people, the actor Jon “Ducky” Cryer, who told writer Susanna Gora he was “filled with rage” when he saw the pulled-from-the-pages-of-Vanity-Fair lifestyles of our young ragamuffins: “I would watch it and go, ‘Oh c’mon!
 They’re just out of college, they can’t have apartments like that, what happened to the cinder block bookshelves?
 Where are the milk crates?
 Where’s the futon?”
-Since this is a Joel Schumacher film, we can pretty much lay the responsibility for this visual fudging at his feet – just as Schumacher himself eventually did: “I felt that a lot of youth movies were given a cheap production because, what did it matter?
-They were just youth movies.
-And I thought, ‘Why not give young people movie stars, with great clothes and great sets and great cars?
-Glamour was very much a concept of mine.”
-And this was twelve years before he unleashed the candy-colored spectacle of Batman & Robin

 In this scene, Young Master Alec* supposedly lays a smelly bombshell on Leslie: He has recently started moonlighting for someone named “Senator Hodges” – a REPUBLICAN.
 (In ’85, this was supposed to be a shock.)
 It turns out, Al seems to be jumping ship from poor Democratic Congressman “Pomerantz.”
-You gotta love those stodgy ol’ school D.C. political names.
+You gotta love those stodgy old school D.C. political names.

 *Judd Nelson on Alec: “He’s from the right side of the tracks…but I don’t think that guy knows the difference between right and wrong.
 He is looking out for himself."